feinson/Computer-Vision-Rock-Paper-Scissors-Beginner-project-/README.md

 # Computer Vision RPS

-## Model training
-The model was created using the website teachablemachine.withgoogle.com.
-The model was trained to sort images into one of four classes: rock, paper, scissors and nothing.
-The training set was images of me making the signs into my webcam.
-The model seems to work great for pictures of me holding up the symbol, but given an unfamiliar setting it might be a bit haphazard.
-This could of course be improved by providing a much larger training set.

 ## manual_rps.py
 The manual rock-paper-scissors programme uses OOP to create a game where the user chooses their option within the terminal.
 It's best of 1.

-## camera_rps.py
+## camera_rps_v1.py (personal model-based)
 The camera rock-paper-scissors programme uses computer vision to create a game where the user chooses their option by intereacting with the camera.
-This uses the model that wast trained previously.
-Honestly, the code for this project is a bit ugly, but I'm really happy with the resulting functionality.
-Doing everything in OOP would be more "correct" I'm sure but the programme seems to run fine without it.
+This uses a model built using the the website 'teachablemachine.withgoogle.com'.
+The readability of the code for this project could be improved, for example, by avoiding lots of try and except statements.
+Programming anything involving a continous while loop will involve solving the challenge of everything continuously updating, but there are better solutions to use in the future.
+A downside of this script, over camera_rps_v2.py is that the model was trained on pictures of myself, which means it may not work on other people very well.

+## camera_rps_v2.py (cvzone based)
+This script makes use of the library 'cvzone' in order to make more accurate predictions about the hand position.
+It is also not reliant on a specific person's training set, and therefore has the advantage that it should work equally well for everyone.